 I hope you love this vegan coconut cake recipe as much as we do!

 Vegan Coconut Cake

-- 1 teaspoon coconut flavoring
+- 1 tablespoon coconut oil (see note)

-Vegan Fluffy Vanilla Frosting
+Vegan Vanilla Frosting

 - 3 cups powdered sugar

-Using an electric mixer, cream together margarine, sugar, coconut milk, vinegar, vanilla, and coconut flavoring.
-Cream well for 6 to 8 minutes.
-In a separate bowl, mix together the flour, baking powder and baking soda.
-Add flour to creamed mixture, beating until just mixed.
-Divide batter equally among prepared pans.
+- Divide batter equally among prepared pans.
 Level batter in each pan by holding pan 3 or 4 inches above counter, then dropping it flat onto counter.
-Do this several times to release air bubbles and assure you of a more level cake.
-Bake for 25 to 30 minutes or until done.
-Cool in pans for 5 to 10 minutes.
-Invert cakes onto cooling racks.
+Do this several times to release air bubbles for a more level cake.